Adityaadpandey/ReadmeMaker/README.md

 ## 📁 Project Structure

+The ReadmeMaker project is organized as follows:

 ```
 ReadmeMaker/
-├── main.py              # Main script
+├── main.py              # Main script responsible for generating READMEs.
-├── pyproject.toml       # Project & dependency config
+├── pyproject.toml       # Configuration file specifying project metadata and dependencies.
-├── requirements.txt     # Python dependencies
+├── requirements.txt     # List of Python packages required by the tool.
-└── ...                  # Additional modules and configs
+└── ...                  # Additional modules, configurations, and scripts as needed.
 ```

 ---

 ## 🧪 Testing

 > ⚠️ No test files currently available.
-Testing support will be added in future updates.
+Support for testing will be added in future updates.

 ---

 ## 🤝 Contributing

 We ❤️ contributions!
-Please check out [CONTRIBUTING.md](CONTRIBUTING.md) for how to get started.
+If you're interested in contributing to ReadmeMaker, please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines on how to get started.

 ---

-## 📜 License
+## 📄 License

 Licensed under the [MIT License](LICENSE).